rackerlabs/technical-blog/_posts/2019-12-2-19-everything-you-need-to-know-about-salesforce-audience-studio-formerly-salesforce-dmp.md

 author: Karisa Booth
 published: true
 authorIsRacker: true
+bio: "Karisa is an experienced Cloud Architect with a demonstrated history of working in the information technology and services industry.
+She is skilled in working with a variety of verticals including Nonprofit Organizations, Higher Education, Retail, and HLS; providing Technical Evaluations, Program Execution, Customer Relationship Management (CRM), Event Management, and Marketing/Tech.
+Karisa is passionate about cloud technology and marketing, and combining these to create unique solutions for clients."
 categories:
     - Salesforce
 metaTitle: "Everything you need to know about Salesforce Audience Studio&mdash;formerly Salesforce DMP"